-The assigned text is Maritime Personal Injury and Death by Gus A. Schill, Jr. and John F. Unger (Obtain a copy of the course book from the copy center).
+The assigned text is Maritime Personal Injury and Death by Gus A. Schill, Jr. and John F. Unger (Obtain a copy of the course book and the 2020 Supplement at the Dean's Office prior to start of classes).

 COURSE SUMMARY